cjnaz/cjnfuncs/README.md

 ### Parameters
 `call_logfile`
-- Potential log file passed from the main script.
+- Potential log file passed from the tool script.
 Selected by `call_logfile_wins = True`. call_logfile may be an absolute path or relative to the tool.log_dir_base directory.
 `None` specifies the console.